MetaMachines/mm-ptx-py/README.md

 * **Customizable Data Types**: Using Python you can describe the names and types used in the `PTX_INJECT` annotation.
 See [ptx_inject_default_types.py](examples/ptx_inject_default_types.py).

+* **No Dependencies**: Pure C99 implementation with Python bindings for easy use.

 A simple full working example can be found [here](examples/ptx_inject/00_simple.py).

 ## Stack PTX
 Stack PTX provides a stack-based interface for generating valid PTX code sequences, making it easy to create, modify, and evolve GPU instructions programmatically.
 Inspired by the [Push](https://faculty.hampshire.edu/lspector/push.html) language for genetic programming, it treats PTX operations as stack manipulations, ensuring code remains valid even after insertions, deletions, or rearrangements.
-Stack PTX handles register declarations, dead code elimination

-Stack PTX can write 100s instruction PTX stubs in single digit microseconds.
+Key features:

 * **Stack Machine Model**: Push constants and instructions onto a stack; operations pop operands and push results as abstract syntax trees (ASTs).